ANASDAVOODTK/DefHack/README.md

 ## Features

-- **Voice Assistant** : Important feature in the app, which perform all the above mentioned features
+- **Voice Assistant** : Important feature in the app, which perform all the below mentioned features.
 - **Class Scheduling:** Helps to schedule classes which makes easier for the students to know the time.
-- **Attendance Alert:** Gives a track with low attendence alert
+- **Attendance Alert:** Gives a track with low attendence alert.
-- **Fee Payment:** Academic fees can be payed easily
+- **Fee Payment:** Academic fees can be payed easily.
-- **Library:** Include all refrence books and notes
+- **Library:** Include all refrence books and notes.
-- **Academic Status:** Shows deatiled view of acedamic performance
+- **Academic Status:** Shows detailed view of acedamic performance.
-- **Address Book:** Shows the details of faculties and studensts
+- **Address Book:** Shows the details of faculties and students.

 ## Showcase